 We will work with you to create a job plan that suits your interest and can adapt the usual working week to fit flexibly with the successful candidate's requirements.
-We are happy to accommodate less than full time working.
+This is a less than full time working post and we will work flexibly to accommodate the needs of the individual with the service

-In the off-cancer weeks, a general clinic can be undertaken.
+In the "off cancer" weeks a general clinic can be undertaken.